-Effective April 1, 2023, this standard provides guidance on how to account for and report revenue, and specifically, it differentiates between revenue arising from exchange and non-exchange transactions.
+Effective April 1, 2023, this standard provides guidance on how to account for and report liabilities for retirement of tangible capital assets.

 PSG-8 Purchased Intangibles

 Effective April 1, 2023, this standard allows for purchased intangible assets to be recognized as assets in a public sector entity's financial statements.